zen-lang/zen/README.md

 ### zen/symbol

-* :tags - constraint to only symbols wth tags
+* :tags - constraint to only symbols with tags

 ### zen/map